lijiestat/homepage/aboutme.md

 My name is Jie Li.
 I am a fourth-year Phd Candidate in Tsinghua University and am fortunate to be advised by Professor Lijian Yang.

-What else do you need?

 ### Education

-* _PhD (2017-now), Department of Statistics, Tsinghua University_
+* _PhD (2017-now), Center for Statistical Science and Department of Industrial Engineering, Tsinghua University_
   *  Advisor: [Lijian Yang](http://lijianyang.com)

-* _Bachelor (2013-2017), Department of Statistics, Beijing Normal University_
+* _Bachelor (2013-2017), School of Mathematical Sciences, Beijing Normal University_

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer  your questions.